rindybell/Y15-2015/README.md

 ## Head Format

-MWE information is represented as one column in Head Style Format.
+MWE information is represented as one column in Head Style Format. <br>
 The column consists of POS, position, or underscore (_).

 - A POS indicates the head token of an MWE, and means a appropriate POS of the MWE.